SriviLakshman/Low-Power-Design-Using-Opensource-Sky-130/README.md

 # Basics of MultiVoltage Terminology

 4. **Fundamentals of Rails, Multi-VDD and Islands**
-   - From figure (LP-14), it is seen that there are 7 different signals to control a CMOS.
+   - From the figure above, it is seen that there are 7 different signals to control a CMOS.
 These include the VDD,VSS,SLPP,SLPN,BBN,BBP,VRET (which is used for retaining the states upon restore) -> these can also be called as the **7-Rails Model of CMOS logic**.
 These are all-you-need to control the CMOS logic
    - Rail
      - Output of a voltage source (like a battery, charge pump, voltage regulator) used to drive logic
    - Multi-VDD :